dinaTheo/StreamflowForecastingNN-DynFus/README.md

 ## Stage 4: Explainability

-Finally, on the **XAI/** folder, the `.py` script for the KernelSHAP explainability method used to the save models is being provided.
+Finally, on the **Models/XAI/** folder, the `.py` script for the KernelSHAP explainability method is being provided.